-She now has an album called We Love Dogs!, and while the canine titles between her projects may be similar, the funky, psychedelic tracks are anything but repetitive.
+She now has a remix project called We Love Dogs!, and while the canine titles between her records may be similar, the funky, psychedelic tracks are anything but repetitive.
 Wolf's had an uptick of success lately due to her hit song "Photo ID," which she recently re-made with Dominic Fike.

 STANDOUT TRACKS: "Photo ID," "OK," "Disco Man"

 This 21-year-old non-binary rising star has just turned heads with their recent induction into Phoebe Bridgers' new record label.
 Besides being a TikTok star and a bedroom pop artist for the ages, Claud Mintz is a relatable musician whose romantic, melancholy, and deeply personal music touches on the rollercoaster ride of young love.

 Their latest album Super Monster was released just this year.
 Every tune will infuse you with a warm and fuzzy feeling.
 With sugary sweet hits like "Wish You Were Gay" and "Soft Spot," it's only a matter of time before Claud finds a more mainstream audience.